open-telemetry/opentelemetry-collector-contrib/exporter/dynatraceexporter/README.md

 When `resource_to_telemetry_conversion.enabled` is set to `true`, all resource attributes will be included as metric dimensions in Dynatrace in addition to the attributes present on the metric data point.
-In case of a conflict where the same key appears in resource attributes and metric data point attributes, the resource attribute takes precedence.

 Default: `false`